Watch the webinar now:

 • Importance of insourcing in purchasing

-In purchasing, insourcing offers the opportunity to reduce dependencies on external suppliers and better manage risks.
+In purchasing, insourcing offers the opportunity to reduce dependencies on external supplier management and to better manage risk management.
 By handling processes internally, companies can react more flexibly to market changes and implement innovations more quickly.
 In addition, costs can be saved by eliminating external margins and realizing efficiencies through process optimization.

 • Cost optimization: Reduction of expenses by eliminating external service provider costs.